katcipis/spyglass/README.md

 make deps
 ```

-Which will install the dependencies on your host, if you want to avoid
+Which will install the dependencies on your host.
+If you want to avoid
 installing the dependencies on your host and you already have
 [Docker](https://docs.docker.com/) installed you can run: